 How do you see Ferrari?

 "Despite everything, I left a part of my heart at Maranello.
 I happened to be at Ferrari at the wrong time.
-I wish the Italian team growth, a return to the top and to victory.
+I wish the Italian team grew and returned to the top and to victory.
 But not immediately, only when I will have brought home that title that I have been chasing for too long and that I am entitled to for what I have done in all these years in Formula 1".

 "They lowered it, but not enough.
 That is why we, going through the inner part, are in danger of being even faster than other years".